ryanbdclark/home-assistant.io/source/_integrations/owlet.markdown

 - **Battery Percentage** - The sock's remaining battery percentage.
 Enabled by default.
 - **Battery Remaining** - The sock's remaining battery in minutes.
 Enabled by default.
 - **O2 Saturation 10 Minute Average** - The sock wearer's average Oxygen Saturation over the last 10 minutes as a percentage.
 Enabled by default.
+- **Movement** - The sock's current movement value.
+Disabled by default
+- **Movement bucket** - The sock's current movement bucket.
+Disabled by default
 - **Heart Rate** - The sock wearer's current heart rate in bpm.
 Enabled by default.
 - **Oxygen Saturation** - The sock wearer's current Oxygen Saturation as a percentage.
 Enabled by default.
 - **Skin Temperature** - The sock wearer's current skin temperature in celsius.
 Enabled by default.
 - **Signal strength** - The sock's current signal strength to the base.
 Enabled by default.
-- **Movement** - The sock's current movement value.
-Disabled by default
-- **Movement bucket** - The sock's current movement bucket.
-Disabled by default
+- **Sleep state** - The sock wearer's current sleep state, options are: "Uknown", "Awake", "Light sleep", "Deep sleep".
+Enabled by default.

 ## Data updates